scicore-unibas-ch/ansible-modules-guacamole/README.md

 For now only pull requests of external contributors are being reviewed, accepted and welcomed.
 No more bug fixes or new features will be implemented.

-If you are interested in contributing to this project please mention it in your PRs.
+If you are interested in contributing to this project please mention it in your PRs or add a comment [in this issue](https://github.com/scicore-unibas-ch/ansible-modules-guacamole/issues/50)

 # Ansible Collection - scicore.guacamole